Stephan Schmidheiny: Legal disputes

+In October 2025, the Turin Court of Appeals reduced his sentence from Novara Court’s twelve year ruling to nine years and six months for aggravated manslaughter.

 Awards

-In 1993, Schmidheiny received an honorary doctorate from the Instituto Centroamerica de Administración de Empresas (INCAE), Costa Rica and the same honorary doctorate in 1996 by Yale University. and in 2001 by Rollins College, Florida, and the Andrés Bello Catholic University (UCAB), Caracas.
+In 1993, Schmidheiny received an honorary doctorate from the Instituto Centroamerica de Administración de Empresas (INCAE), Costa Rica and the same honorary doctorate in 1996 by Yale University.

 In 2001, Schmidheiny received the Zayed International Prize for the Environment for "Environmental Action Leading to Positive Change in Society".

-In 2007, during the PODER Green Forum, Schmidheiny was awarded a Philanthropy Award.